Don’t Scare Off your Buyers

 Why would a seller who wants to sell their home scare off their buyers?
 Sellers do it unintentionally all the time.
 Here’s three simple mistakes most sellers don’t even know they’re making.

-Don’t hang around when buyers view your home.
+Don’t hang around when buyers view your property.

-It’s rare if ever a buyer feels comfortable viewing a home with the seller hovering nearby.
-Of course a potential buyer won’t be comfortable discussing any concerns about the property and sometimes will not even fully look at the home and rush through the showing feeling they are inconveniencing the seller.
+It’s rare if ever a buyer feels comfortable viewing a property with the seller hovering nearby.
+Of course a potential buyer will not be comfortable to talk openly and may not even fully look at the property and rush through the showing feeling they are inconveniencing the seller.

 As a seller it’s best to be off the property during showings.
 At a bare minimum at least be out of eyesight of the buyers.